Goldmine (album)

 Goldmine is the debut studio album from American country music singer Gabby Barrett.
 It was released on June 19, 2020, through Warner Music Nashville.
+It is certified Platinum in the United States and Canada.

 Content

 Barrett told the blog Sounds Like Nashville that she had begun writing songs for the album in 2018 and 2019, with lead single "I Hope" having been written in late 2018.
 Pop singer Charlie Puth, after hearing the song, contacted Barrett on Instagram and offered to remix it with his own vocals.
 "I Hope" reached No. 1 on the Billboard Country Airplay chart dated April 25, 2020, and also topped the Billboard Country Streaming Songs chart, which made Barrett the first woman to score a No. 1 on that chart with her debut single.
 The song became a crossover hit after reaching the summit of the Billboard Country Airplay, Adult Pop Songs and all-format Radio Songs charts.
+It peaked at number three on the US Billboard Hot 100, broke the record for the longest climb to the top five, and spent a total of 62 weeks on the chart.
+It reached number ten in Canada.
+It is certified seven-times platinum in the US and eight-times platinum in Canada.

 Ross Copperman and Zach Kale produced the entire album, with assistance on some tracks from Jimmy Robbins, Sam Martin, and Bryan Fowler.
 Contemporary Christian duo Shane & Shane are featured on "Got Me".

 "The Good Ones" was released on June 8, 2020 as the album's second single.
-It became Barrett's second No. 1 hit on the Billboard Country Airplay chart, where it spent three weeks at the top, marking the longest run at No. 1 for a female artist since Miranda Lambert's "The House That Built Me" in 2010.
+It became Barrett's second number one hit on the Billboard Country Airplay chart, where it spent three weeks at the top, marking the longest run at number one for a female artist since Miranda Lambert's "The House That Built Me" in 2010.
+It peaked at number 19 on the Billboard Hot 100.
+It is certified triple platinum in both the US and Canada.

 "Footprints on the Moon" was released as the album's third single on June 28, 2021.
 It reached a peak of number 48 on the Billboard Country Airplay chart.